the-synthesis-toolbox/tstb-BOCoSy/index.md

 We provide a container image at `ghcr.io/reactive-systems/bocosy:hscc`.
 Just start it up and take a look inside.
 It contains its own readme.

+### Current Limitations

+The current implementation has some limitations which we will fix for the source release:

+- The synthesized controller will have Mealy semantics and the plant models have to have Moore semantics.
+- The reference plant model has to be deterministic.

 ## Further Reading

 BOCoSy is based on [BoSy](https://www.react.uni-saarland.de/tools/bosy/) a tool and framework for bounded synthesis.